Informing Queensland’s engineering, defence manufacturing and aeroskills training and skills priorities for the manufacturing industry

 Project outcomes

-The Industry Reference Group has supported the development of a number of current projects.
+The Industry Reference Group has supported the development of a range of projects to meet industry skills and workforce needs including those below:

 Underway